ztec/blog/content/post/tech/go-edf-teleinfo-release/index.en.md

 ### What does it need ?

 Basically, you need to get the teleinfo data sent by the EDF meter.
-The simplest way, is ti use the raspbery-pi [UART](https://fr.wikipedia.org/wiki/UART), configure it with the proper parameters then open and read the interface in you program.
+The simplest way, is ti use the raspberry-pi [UART](https://fr.wikipedia.org/wiki/UART), configure it with the proper parameters then open and read the interface in you program.

 ```
 /!\ WARNING /!\ /!\ WARNING /!\ /!\ WARNING /!\ /!\ WARNING /!\

-Do not connect the raspbery-pi to the metter directly!
+Do not connect the raspberry-pi to the metter directly!
 Please check onlines tutorials based on optocoupler,
 or use secial purpose equipment such as the one you can find for 15e